awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-cross-account-lambda-integrations.md

 1. Scroll down to the **Function code** pane\.

-1. Copy\-paste the Node\.js function implementation from [TUTORIAL: Build a Hello World API with Lambda Proxy Integration](api-gateway-create-api-as-simple-proxy-for-lambda.md)\.
+1. Copy\-paste the Node\.js function implementation from [Tutorial: Build a Hello World API with Lambda proxy integration](api-gateway-create-api-as-simple-proxy-for-lambda.md)\.

 1. Choose **Save**\.

 1. Note the full ARN for your function \(in the upper right corner of the Lambda function pane\)\.
 You'll need it when you create your cross\-account Lambda integration\.

-## Configure Cross\-Account Lambda Integration<a name="apigateway-cross-account-lambda-integrations-create-integration2"></a>
+## Configure cross\-account Lambda integration<a name="apigateway-cross-account-lambda-integrations-create-integration2"></a>

 Once you have a Lambda integration function in a different account, you can use the API Gateway console to add it to your API in your first account\.